ravenac95/lxc4u/README.rst

 lxc4u - Tools for dealing with LXC in ubuntu
 ============================================

+Warning!
+This is still a work in progress.

 Provides tools for managing LXC in Ubuntu 12.04 and Ubuntu 12.04 Containers.
 Other containers are not supported (yet?)